-Canterbury's mathematics faculty believe that math students must progress beyond rote memorization to become adept at mathematical reasoning.
+Canterbury's mathematics faculty believe that math students must progress beyond rote memorization to become adept at mathematical reasoning, allowing them to work through problems they encounter in the ‘real world.’
 To achieve this goal, classes engage in cooperative learning, problem-based learning, and simulations.
-Students investigate a diversity of concepts, from the properties of real numbers in Algebra I to exploring limits and continuity in the post-Calculus course, Honors Multivariable Calculus.
+All classes integrate appropriate SAT and ACT prep into the curriculum.

 - ALGEBRA 1

 - ALGEBRA 2

 - ELEMENTARY FUNCTIONS

 - ADVANCED PLACEMENT STATISTICS